$m$-Symmetric functions, non-symmetric Macdonald polynomials and positivity conjectures: Introduction

 This definition, even though not the most direct, will prove quite fruitful.
-We can show for instance that the Hecke algebra generators $T_1,\dots,T_{m-1}$ are such that
+We have for instance that the Hecke algebra generator $T_i$ is again such that

-where $\tilde \Lambda=(\tilde {\pmb a};\lambda)$ with $\tilde{\pmb a}$ obtained from $\pmb a$ by interchanging $a_i$ and $a_{i+1}$.
 As such, it is possible to construct all $m$-symmetric Schur functions from those indexed by dominant $m$-partitions (unfortunately, we have not been able to obtain an explicit characterization of $s_\Lambda(x;t)$ for a dominant $\Lambda$.
-This was the main motivation behind the introduction of the dual $m$-symmetric Schur functions which, on the contrary, have an explicit characterization when $\Lambda$ is dominant).
+This was the main motivation behind the introduction of the dual $m$-symmetric Schur functions which, as we have seen, have a simple characterization as multi-Schur functions when $\Lambda$ is dominant).
 We can also show that non-symmetric Hall-Littlewood polynomials are a sub-family of the $m$-symmetric Schur functions: